 The #1 Fabric to Avoid, According to Science

-To make it easy for you, we did the dirty work and dug through the depths of the internet to provide you with the skin-saving information you need.
-Keep scrolling to see find out the worst fabrics for your skin, and shop stylish pieces made of fabrics that are, alternatively, good for your precious skin.
+To make it a bit easier for you, we did the dirty work and dug through the depths of the internet to provide you with the skin-saving information you need.
+Keep scrolling to find out the worst fabrics for your skin, and shop stylish pieces made of fabrics that are, alternatively, good for your precious skin.

 When you think of bamboo, a buttery-soft, fluid fabric probably comes to mind, but in reality, that's not the how it's found in nature.
 In its natural state, bamboo is stiff and rough.
 According to research conducted by sustainable outdoor clothing brand Patagonia, the process to convert bamboo to its softest state (rayon fiber) releases toxic chemicals (carbon disulfide, sodium hydroxide, and sulfuric acid—eek!) that are actually reproductive hazards.

 As anyone with dry or itchy skin issues will tell you, certain fabrics exacerbate the problem.
 One of the biggest culprits is one that's found in nature—wool (not to be confused with the softer merino wool).
 Live Science says that wearing wool can trigger eczema flare-ups, and a Mayo Clinic doctor, Megan Johnston Flanders, MD, says that the fabric can even irritate normal skin.

 This is the category that holds the majority of the skin-harming culprits.
 Man-made fabrics like acrylic, polyester, rayon, acetate, and nylon are treated with thousands of harmful toxic chemicals during production, according to ScienceDaily.
 They reported on a study from Stockholm University, in which researchers chose four groups of substances related to health risks and tested them for "occurrence, quantity, toxicity, and how easily they may penetrate the skin."
 The highest concentrations of two of the substances were found in none other that polyester.